 Staff will complete a Thurston County Construction Stormwater Site Inspection Form for all erosion and sediment control inspections associated with new development, redevelopment, and construction sites and provide it to the responsible party within the shortest practicable timeframe.
 Thurston County inspectors have the discretion to use either the short or long inspection report form to document inspections.
 Both forms collect key information regarding the project, site conditions, BMPs evaluated, and specific corrective actions that must be addressed by the responsible party to comply with applicable permit requirements/codes.
 The long form contains additional detail about BMP standards and specifications under the 13 elements of pollution prevention set forth in the DDECM.
-The short form is typically used for routine/daily inspections but use of the long form may be appropriate when the responsible party needs to correct significant permit/code compliance issues.
+The short form is typically used for routine/daily inspections but use of the long form may be appropriate when the responsible party would benefit from additional guidance on specific BMPs, or when a responsible party needs to correct significant permit/code compliance issues.